-Both users and search engines alike prioritize pages that promise in-depth and extensive information, often going beyond the subject matter expertise of a typical content team.
+Both users and search engine algorithms now seek comprehensive information that often surpasses the subject matter knowledge of a content team.

-Why We Must Change How We Write Content
+Why We Need to Change How We Write Content

 In the past, we could create a short page targeting a single keyword, and use it to drive traffic.

-(If you happened to be involved in search engine optimization back then, then I’m sure you remember the average length of a piece of content sufficient to deliver rankings and visitors – around 300 words.)
+(If you were involved in search engine optimization several years ago, I’m sure you remember that the average content length sufficient to deliver rankings and visitors was only around 300 words.)

 And here are just some of the changes that have impacted how people search: